 - Wind-Tested Umbrella & Anchor: Our Umbrella & Anchor System, featuring a 10-second setup.

-- UPF 55+ Canopy: Don't just block the wind; block the sun.
-Our canopy is silver-lined to block 99% of harmful UV rays.
+- UPF 55+ Canopy: Don’t just block the wind; block the sun.
+Our silver-lined canopy is lab-verified to block 99.99% of harmful UV rays.

 - First-Aid Kit: Pack essentials like bandages, antiseptic wipes, and pain relievers.